kobirhumayun/finance_management/DEPLOYMENT.md

       docker compose -f compose.nginx.yml restart nginx
       ```

+4.  **Automatic Renewal**:
+    The stack includes a `certbot` sidecar container that manages certificate lifecycle.
+    -   **Mechanism:** Checks validity every 12 hours.
+    -   **Renewal Threshold:** Renewals trigger 30 days prior to expiration.
+    -   **Post-Renewal Hook:** Executes `docker exec edge-nginx nginx -s reload` to refresh the web server.
+    -   **Prerequisite:** The sidecar relies on the configuration generated in Step 2.
+It will not provision new certificates, only renew existing ones.

 ### Adding New Subdomains
 If you need to secure additional subdomains (e.g., `api.example.com`) later: